arno-di-loreto/apihandyman.io/_posts/2020-02-03-api-toolbox-jq-and-openapi-part-2.md

 [demo-another-api-swa]  get     /resources
 [demo-api-openapi.jso]  get     /sources        List transfer sources [demo-api-openapi.jso]  get     /sources/{id}/destinations      List transfer source's destinations

+{{site.codeblock_hidden_copy_separator}}

+jq --arg path_contains sources --arg method get -r -f search-operations.jq *.json

 {% endcode %}

-Here's the `serch-operations.jq` file who does that.
+Here's the `search-operations.jq` file who does that.
 It reuses functions we have seen before, `oas_operations` from the `module_openapi.jq` file and `init_parameters` from the `module-args.jq` file.
 It also uses new functions `filter_operations`, `default_filters`, `print_oas_operations` and `default_print_parameters` from `module-openapi-search.jq`.
 There are 3 steps: getting operations data, filtering them and finally printing them.
 There's nothing new on the first step, we already have used this function.
 Let's see what is happening on the second and after that the third step.

 {% codefile title:"$filename" file:search-operations.jq %}